Exploiting Diffusion Prior for Real-World Image Super-Resolution: Methodology

 Since Stable Diffusion is implemented in the latent space of an autoencoder, it is natural to leverage the encoder features of the autoencoder to modulate the corresponding decoder features for further fidelity improvement.
 Let $\bm{F}_e$ and $\bm{F}_d$ be the encoder and decoder features, respectively.
 We introduce an adjustable coefficient $w \in [0,1]$ to control the extent of modulation:

 where $\mathcal{C}(\cdot;\bm{\theta})$ represents convolution layers with trainable parameter $\bm{\theta}$.
 The overall framework is shown in Fig.~\ref{network}.

-In this design, a small $w$ exploits the generation capability of Stable Diffusion, leading to outputs with high realism.
+In this design, a small $w$ exploits the generation capability of Stable Diffusion, leading to outputs with high realism under severe degradations.
 In contrast, a large $w$ allows stronger structural guidance from the LR image, enhancing fidelity.
 We observe that $w\,{=}\,0.5$ achieves a good balance between quality and fidelity.
 Note that we only train CFW in this particular stage.
+In practice, we notice that CFW involves additional GPU memory and the improvement can be subtle in some cases.
+Thus, we make it optional for different real-world applications.